 Safety, quality and effectiveness of TCM Herbs products

-Every food supplement seller states the same: Safety, quality and effectiveness of our products is our absolute priority.
-Below, we will try to explain how it really is, because otherwise the uninitiated user may succumb to the belief that he/she is enjoying the best of nature.
-Perhaps the following procedures will help you better understand this complex jungle of advertisements, half-truths and various fake news:
+Every food supplement seller states the same: The safety, quality and effectiveness of our products is our absolute priority.
+Below, we will try to explain the reality, because otherwise the uninitiated customer may succumb to the belief that he/she is enjoying the best that nature has to offer.
+Perhaps the following procedures will help you to better navigate this complex jungle of advertisements, half-truths and fake news:

 Where do our herbs come from?

 Our only supplier is the Belgian company Medichin, which imports all herbs from the company Min Tong, Taiwan.
 This renowned company was founded in 1938 and is therefore one of the oldest in this region.
 By cooking raw herbs, Min Tong creates a pasteurized cocoa-like powder.
 The Belgian company Medichin then processes these concentrated herbal powders into herbal tablets and beverages (1 g herbal tablet is made from 5 g of raw herbs).
 The manufacturer points out that each batch of herbs can have a different colour, taste or scent, because these products are natural and not genetically formulated, but they always have the same effect.

 Each batch of individual herbs (188 species) is tested at the Phytax accredited laboratory in Schlieren, Switzerland to identify herbs, heavy metals (mercury, cadmium, lead, arsenic and copper), bacteria (E.coli, Salmonella), fungi and yeasts (aflatoxins B1 and total aflatoxins) and 511 pesticides (organochlorine , organophosphorus, pyrethroid, nitrogen and other pesticides).
 Furthermore, all our products in the Czech Republic are regularly inspected by CAFIA, which takes samples to determine the presence of heavy metals, bacteria and fungi (but not pesticides…).